DavideCapuozzo/BonnyTypescript/README.md

 ## Contributing

 We always aim to improve!
 If you think this code can be improved open a pull request

-## License

-Disclaimer: Everything you see here is open and free to use as long as you comply with the [license](https://github.com/saleor/saleor/blob/master/LICENSE).
-There are no hidden charges.
-We promise to do our best to fix bugs and improve the code.

 #### Crafted with ❤️ by [Davide Capuozzo](https://www.linkedin.com/in/davide-capuozzo-8468682a3/)